Why You Shouldn’t Underestimate The Importance of Customer Feedback

 User research and customer feedback – is there a difference?

 While the aim of both processes is to create usable products, appeal and turn customers into satisfied and loyal clients, I would say that user research is a deeper process than customer feedback.

 Customer Experience (CX) Research and User Experience (UX) Research provide different information, UX goes deeper into the behavioral level rather than relying on opinions only.

 If you want to satisfy your customers and provide them with a user-friendly product, implement user research at an early stage in the development circle.
 Monitor your users’ behavior, needs and expectations.
 Dig into the “whys” behind their opinion.
 Once your product is ready to use, collect and analyze as much customer feedback as possible.

-User research is about getting closer to your users, understanding how they behave, and what kind of needs and motivations they have.
-You can use interviews, questionnaires, usability tests, heuristic evaluations and focus groups, as well as other methods, to get to know your user and follow their journey in a natural setting.
+User research is about getting closer to your users, understanding how they behave, what kind of needs and motivations they have.
+You can use questionnaires, usability tests, heuristic evaluations interview focus groups to get to know your user and follow their journey in a natural setting.
 When conducting user research, it’s important to act upon the feedback you get.
 Build the collected data into the development process.
-Doing so will help you avoid frustrated users in the future.
+Doing so will help your users to avoid frustration.

 Customer feedback is a useful information about your product provided by people who are actually using it in their everyday life.
 This kind of feedback is highly beneficial, a resource for improving your services and provide a better customer experience.